David-Amir-18/Dicom-Viewer/README.md

 ## About

- Advanced Dicom Viewer with multiple features Simplified interface for viewing/displaying data .
+ Advanced Dicom Viewer with multiple features, Simplified interface for viewing/displaying data .